jmcarpenter2/parfit/docs/documentation.md

 **Parameters:**

-`model`: The function name of the model you wish to pass, e.g. LogisticRegression
+`model`: The instantiated model you wish to pass, e.g. LogisticRegression()

-*NOTE: do not instantiate with ()*

 `paramGrid`: The ParameterGrid object created from sklearn.model_selection